• About

 Igini had insisted that INEC did not monitor the primaries that produced Akpabio as the senatorial candidate for Akwa Ibom North-West.

-Akpabio had contested the presidential ticket of the All Progressives Congress (APC), but he withdrew from the race on June 7 and asked his supporters to back Asiwaju Bola Tinubu, a former Lagos State governor who eventually emerged as APC presidential candidate.
+Akpabio had contested the presidential ticket of the All Progressives Congress (APC).
+Still, he withdrew from the race on June 7.
+He asked his supporters to back Asiwaju Bola Tinubu, a former governor of Lagos State, who eventually emerged as the APC’s presidential candidate.

 Prior to the presidential primary, on May 27, Udom Ekpoudom, a former Deputy Inspector-General of Police, had won the primary election for the Akwa Ibom North-west senatorial ticket.

-A parallel primary election was conducted and won by Ekperikpe Ekpo.
-However, it was later cancelled over irregularities, while a rerun was conducted on June 8, with Akpabio declared as the winner of the exercise.
+A parallel primary election was conducted, and Ekperikpe Ekpo won.
+However, it was later cancelled due to irregularities, while a rerun was conducted on June 8, with Akpabio declared the winner of the exercise.

-This implies that the senate president and Akpabio might have secretly obtained the nomination form for the senatorial seat of their respective districts while also seeking presidential tickets.
+This implies that the Senate President and Akpabio may have secretly obtained the nomination form for the senatorial seat of their respective districts while also seeking the presidential ticket.

-By Igini’s account, other politicians who might have violated the electoral act include Governors Ben Ayade of Cross River State, Aminu Tambuwal of Sokoto State and Bala Mohammed of Bauchi State.
+According to Igini’s account, other politicians who may have violated the electoral act include Governors Ben Ayade of Cross River State, Aminu Tambuwal of Sokoto State, and Bala Mohammed of Bauchi State.

 Tags: Ahmed LawanBREAKING NEWSElectoral ActGodswill Akpabio